You're viewing Apigee Edge documentation.

 Monetization capabilities provide the financial infrastructure and relationships to turn your Developer community into an actual channel for your digital assets.
 With monetization, you can create a variety of rate plans that charge developers for the use of your API products or let you pay developers in revenue-sharing scenarios.

 Plans include pre-paid plans, post-paid plans, fixed-fee plans, variable rate plans, "freemium" plans, plans tailored to specific developers, plans covering groups of developers, and more.
 In addition, monetization includes reporting and billing facilities.

-For more information, see Introduction to monetization.
+For more information, see Monetization overview.

 Flavors of Edge

 - Public Cloud: A hosted SAAS version in which Apigee maintains the environment, allowing you to concentrate on building your services and defining the APIs to those services.